 Japan, mid 19th century - 5411

-In netsuke, goats appear as subjects at least since the eighteenth century: it is present in fact in the repertoire of Kyōto artists such as Masanao and Okatomo, who were skilled in creating naturalistic images of this animal, particularly refined and perfect in every detail of the carving.
+In netsuke, goats appear as subjects at least since the eighteenth century:they appear in the repertoire of Kyōto artists such as Masanao and Okatomo, who were skilled in creating naturalistic images of this animal, particularly refined and perfect in every detail of the carving.